ChristophGeske/AppCoder/README.md

 3.  **📲 Install & Use AppCoder:**
     *   See the **[latest release page](https://github.com/ChristophGeske/AppCoder/releases)** for instructions.

+4. **Keep it Simple**
+   * Stick to simple games and proof of concept apps, especially if it comes to long complex apps.

+5. **Check back for updates**
+   * So many more improvements and ideas can be added to make this app better, so please check back later if you like the idea.
 ---

 ## 💡 What is AppCoder?